milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 </div>

-You can also add dynamic fields using NumPy files.
-For details, refer to [Dynamic Schema](dynamic_schema.md).
+You can also add dynamic fields using NumPy files as follows.
+For details on dynamic fields, refer to [Dynamic Schema](dynamic_schema.md).

 ```
 numpy.save('$meta.py', numpy.array([ json.dumps({x: 2}), json.dumps({y: 8, z: 2}) ]))